jv-miranda/Social-Proof-Section/README.md

-# Frontend Mentor - 3-Column Preview Card Component Solution
+# Frontend Mentor - Social Proof Section

 This is a solution to the [Social Proof Section](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.